sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 ...
 ```

 That's it!
 Easy like cake.

 Don't forget to save the file.

-Remember, to see what changed, we'll need to navigate back to our browser.
+To see what changed, we'll need to navigate back to our browser.

 ## Seeing our Changes

-Let's go through the process of viewing the changes after we've made some changes to our `index.html` and saved our changes.
-Throughout this tutorial, you'll need to do this often.
+Let's look at how to view the changes we've made after we've made modications and saved them in our HTML document.

+Make a mental note to remember this!
+You'll be doing it often.

 > [action]
 >
 In your browser, go back to the tab with your empty landing page.
-Next, hit the `CMD-R` shortcut to refresh the landing page.
+Since your webpage's file path is already in the address bar, you can hit the `CMD-R` shortcut to refresh your landing page.
 You'll see the following:
 >
 ![Hello World](assets/hello_world.png)

 Success!
-We can see the code we wrote read and displayed by our browser.
+Now we can see the code we wrote displayed by the browser.

-And with that, we're already through "Hello, World!" and writing our first HTML code.
+And just like that, we're done with "Hello, World!".

-Next, let's circle around and go through the code we've added so far in more depth.
+Next, let's circle around and go through the code we've added so far in greater depth.

 # What's in a HTML Element?